Welcome to Wansui

-In order to make our setting feel more alive and lived in, we have populated the town of Wanshui with numerous NPCs who play both primary and secondary roles in our plotlines.
-These NPCs are part of Wanshui's living, breathing organic ecosystem, and can be interacted with upon request as long as there is a valid in-character reason to do so.
+In order to make our setting feel more alive and lived in, we have populated the town of Wansui with numerous NPCs who play both primary and secondary roles in our plotlines.
+These NPCs are part of Wansui's living, breathing organic ecosystem, and can be interacted with upon request.The people of Wansui are largely split into the following factions listed below:

-As the biggest gang in town, the highbinders of the Tian Di Hui, identifiable in their iconic white kimono, are the ruling caste of Wanshui.
-These gangsters, known alternatively as hatchetmen, highbinders, and 'itchy onions', are the primary authority in Wanshui.
+The Tin Dei Wui, identifiable in their iconic white tunics, are the largest gang in Wansui.
+These gangsters, known alternatively as hatchetmen, highbinders, and 'itchy onions', are the primary authority in the parts of Wansui they control.
 These boys in white can generally be trusted to maintain order, but don't be fooled.
 They're not here to protect you, only the profits of the illegal businesses that line their pockets.

 Auntie Jiang